 Kalapiti Luxury Jungle Suites: This luxury house up in the mountains outside Montezuma has 3 suites, a pool and restaurant.
 It’s more like a luxury vacation rental, perfect for families, big groups or couples.
 Suites start at $300 a night, minimum 3-5 nights.

-There are plenty of excellent restaurants in Montezuma due to the diverse group of immigrants.
-Here are our favorite places:
+There are plenty of excellent restaurants in Montezuma due to the diverse group of immigrants and locals.
+Here are our favorite places.

-Soda Tipica Las Palmares: Best place for traditional Costa Rican view.
-This soda is a little outside of town but it has a great view of Las Manchas beach.
+Soda Tipica Las Palmares: Best place for traditional Costa Rican food.
+This soda is a little outside of town and it has a nice view of Las Manchas beach.

 Cafe Organico: Great place for vegetarian/vegan food.
 Right in town.